Into the Wild Galápagos

 * Please note everything is weather dependent and the schedule is flexible.

-🐢 Day 1 - Arrival day at Baltra Airport
+🦭 Day 1 - Arrival day to Cristobal Airport

-• Day 1 will start off strong with a visit to see the famous Galápagos Giant Tortoises in the wild!
+• Day 1 will start off strong diving with some very playful sea lions and a welcome dinner in the evening!

-• On day 2 we’ll depart for Floreana to look for sea lions and sharks
+• We’ll depart for Floreana to look for sea lions and sharks, ending on Isabela Island!

 • We’ll head out to see if we can locate some mantas!

-• The Galápagos is one of the few place in the world you can actually swim with penguins and we are SO excited to experience it!
+• The Galápagos is one of the few places in the world you can actually swim with penguins and we are SO excited to experience it!

 🥲 Day 8 - Departure day